codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 - **Grade** (```CODIO_AUTOGRADE_V2_URL```) - return 0-100 percent.
 This is the percent correct out of total possible points.
 - **Feedback** - text
 - **Format** - html, md, txt - txt is default
-- **CompletedDate** - can be set to determine relevant penalties from student completed date.
-State in UTC format (see example below)
 - **Penalty** - Penalty is number between 0-100,

+If you want to calculate penalties in the grading script you can use the **completedDate** (in UTC format) in ``CODIO_AUTOGRADE_ENV`` to calculate penalties.
+See Python example below.

 ..
 Note:: **Grade** would be set after any penalties applied. **Grade + Penalty** should be <= 100.
 The Penalty is available only for assignment grading.
 Set penalty to -1 to remove any penalty override.

 With the V2 versions of grading, the script output is saved as a debug log.
 This means that all information you want to pass to students must use the **Feedback** mechanism.